codingdave/WDMC-Ex2/2.UBoot/README.md

 If you reach this part of the procedure, this is the funny part :smile:

-Uboot is the SW code executed by the chip in order to load the kernel.
+Uboot is the firmware (software code) executed by the chip in order to load the kernel.
-It is quite good utility, altough the documentation is not the best asset.
+It is a quite good utility, altough the documentation is not the best asset.
 You can find useful commands here: [Uboot User Manual](https://hub.digi.com/dp/path=/support/asset/u-boot-reference-manual/)

 ### Press `1`

 If you want to have access to the Uboot procedure, you shall keep the key `1` pressed during the boot sequence.
+If that does not work you can also short the Tx and Rx lines of the WDMC.

-If is important you check the reliability of the serial connection as describer in the [Section 1](../1.SerialCable/README.md)
+It is important that you check the reliability of the serial connection as described in the [Section 1](../1.SerialCable/README.md)
 ```
 Enable HD1
 Enable HD2